• Skip to primary navigation

 Top 2x4 frame installed onto corner posts of workbench

-I’ve had a ton of questions about what I used for the top of my workbench.
-For the rest of this project, I used cheap pine plywood.
+I mentioned this earlier, but for the rest of this project, I used sanded pine plywood.
 However, for the top, I splurged for good quality hardwood birch plywood.

 I used good plywood for the top to ensure I would have a smooth, durable surface to work on.